 NYO Canada will award ten orchestra members an Award of Excellence valued at $5,000.

 Students will need to prepare the regular audition repertoire as well as any additional excerpts indicated in the audition packet.

 If you would like to be considered for an Award of Excellence, you must indicate this on the application form.
 At the end of the application process, you will be prompted to submit the following:

 Please combine these materials into one pdf file before you start your application online.
 Save the pdf file with the following title format:

 Example of your pdf document name: John Doe.pdf

-Award of Excellence recipients will be notified upon their acceptance in the orchestra.
-Awards will be awarded in Fall 2018 upon successful completion of the NYO Canada program.
+Award of Excellence recipients will be notified upon their acceptance in the Orchestra.
+Awards will be dispersed in the fall of 2019 upon successful completion of the NYO Canada program.

 If it is preapproved by your school, exams can be written at the NYO Canada training session.
 Please make arrangements with your school immediately after you have been accepted in NYO Canada, as this process can take several weeks.